A VPN kill switch is a feature built into some VPN apps that cuts off your internet if the connection to the VPN server drops.

 Can I make my own kill switch?

-It is possible to configure a firewall to only allow internet traffic while the VPN is connected.
-But every server needs to be configured manually, and it’s easy to overlook certain types of data leaks or disruption scenarios.
+It is possible to configure a firewall only to allow internet traffic while the VPN is connected.
+But every server must be configured manually, and it’s easy to overlook certain data leaks or disruption scenarios.
 We don’t recommend configuring your own kill switch unless you’re confident in your networking skills.